gyng/save-in/README.md

 ![Screenshot](docs/screenshot.png)

-A web extension (Chrome, Firefox) for saving images, videos, audio, links, selections, and the current page into specified directories.
+A web extension for Firefox and Chrome.

-Rewrite filenames based off rules.
+Adds a context menu to save media {image, video, audio, link, selection, page} in user-defined folders or directories relative to the default download location.

-Optionally, save everything as HTML redirects or .url/.desktop shortcuts instead.
+Save into dynamically named directories.

-`<all_urls>` permission is used to get around CORS on HTTP HEAD requests (to check for `Content-Disposition` headers).
+Flexible rules-based download renaming and routing.

-`tabs` permission is used to grab the current page's title
+Option to save as shortcuts {.url, .desktop, .html redirect}.

 The WebExtension API only allows saving into directories relative to the default download directory.
-Symlinks/junctions can be used to get around this limitation.
+Symlinks can be used to get around this limitation:

 Linux/Mac: